antonrunov/octaudio/README.md

 some functionality is not implemented yet, or implemented partially.
 Below is incomplete list of the main issues.

-- Track data length is limited by memory.
-Octaudio is designed to work with arbitrary length data, but current implementation of data blocks uses memory storage.
-This limitation will be removed in next releases.
 - Missing undo/redo functions.
 - UI functionality is insufficient sometimes, especially for monitors and multiple track selection.